waltonjw/carlton-fire-ownership/README.md

 3. The erase tool was used to generate a new feature class ‘private lands’ – all land which is within Washington state that is not part of the government_lands feature class.
 4. Finally, the merge tool was used again to merge the government_lands and private_lands feature classes into an all_wa_lands feature class that contains land ownership information for the entire state in a standardized format.
 Again the field calculator was used to statically populate ‘Private’ in the OWNER and MANAGER fields of the new private land records.
 This is a reusable feature class which can be used for all future Washington State fires.

-For reference, these feature classes generated in the data prepraration phase are included in this git repository.

 #### Burn Scar Raster Band Mapping
 Charred organic material has relatively low reflictivity on the visible spectrum, but rather high reflectivity in the short-wave infrared.
 Additionally, healthy vegetation has a rather high reflectivity in the near infrared.
 Remapping Landsat 8 bands as follows will result in the burn scar showing up as a highly distinct magenta, and healthy vegegation a distinct green, which will greatly assist in raster classification: